surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. The document SSO metabox offers a preview tab to show an example share using the current Open Graph meta tags.
+01. The Document SSO metabox shows a different set of options based on the content type selected, allowing you to customize the details of articles, events, e-Commerce products, recipes, reviews, and more.
-02. The essential settings page provides an easy and quick setup for a few essential settings.
+02. The Essential Settings page offers a quick and easy setup for a few essential settings.
+The General, and Advanced (Premium) settings pages offer a wealth of additional options for all levels.

 == Changelog ==